Guesthouses in the Mühlviertel in Austria

 A-4324 Rechberg

-Conclusion: inns in the Mühlviertel to enjoy
+Conclusion: Inns in the Mühlviertel to savor

-By the way, you also know
+By the way, do you know anything else?

 - A tip for a trip: the Lipno Lake in Czech Republic